-The table below sets forth our capitalization as of September 30, 2010:
+The following table sets forth our capitalization as of September 30, 2010:

-- · on an actual basis; - on a pro forma basis to give effect to: - the filing of our sixth amended and restated certificate of incorporation on January 6, 2011, which adjusted the conversion rate of our Series E preferred stock from 1-to-1 to 1-to-1.3; - the conversion of all outstanding shares of convertible preferred stock into common stock and the reclassification of the convertible preferred stock warrant liabilities to additional paid-in capital, each effective upon the closing of this offering; and - the issuance and sale in January 2011 of promissory notes in an aggregate principal amount of \$5.0 million and related warrants to purchase an aggregate of 103,182 shares of our Series E-1 convertible preferred stock with an exercise price of \$0.02 per share, which results in a discount to the January 2011 promissory notes of approximately \$1.2 million, and the exercise and conversion of such warrants into 103,182 shares of common stock immediately prior to the consummation of this offering (while these note and warrant adjustments are reflected in the table below, they are not reflected in the pro forma balances set forth in our interim condensed consolidated financial statements included elsewhere in this prospectus). - on a pro forma as adjusted basis to also give effect to (i) the pro forma conversions and reclassifications described above (ii) the sale of 5,558,333 shares of our common stock in this offering at the initial public offering price of \$13.50 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the repayment of the notes issued by us in January 2011 and the recognition of the related pro forma debt discount.
+- on an actual basis; - on a pro forma basis to give effect to: - our issuance and sale in January 2011 of promissory notes in an aggregate principal amount of \$5,000,000; - our issuance in January 2011 of warrants to purchase an aggregate of 103,182 shares of our Series E-1 preferred stock at an exercise price of \$0.02 per share, the exercise of such warrants and the conversion of such Series E-1 preferred stock into common stock immediately prior to the consummation of this offering; - the filing of our sixth amended and restated certificate of incorporation, which adjusted the conversion rate of our Series E preferred stock from 1-to-1 to 1-to-1.3; - the conversion of all outstanding shares of convertible preferred stock into common stock; and - the reclassification of the convertible preferred stock warrant liabilities to additional paid-in capital, each effective upon the closing of this offering. - on a pro forma as adjusted basis to also give effect to (i) the pro forma conversions and reclassifications described above (ii) the sale of 5,172,414 shares of our common stock in this offering at the assumed initial public offering price of \$14.50 per share, the midpoint of the range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the repayment of the notes issued by us in January 2011 and the recognition of any related pro forma debt discount.